verana-labs/verifiable-trust-vpr-spec/spec.md

 - one or more [[ref: ecosystem governance framework]] document(s);
 - zero or more [[ref: credential schemas]].

-The Verifiable Public Registry (VPR) is agnostic to the specific VID methods used.
+The Verifiable Public Registry (VPR) is agnostic to the specific VID types used.
 Trust resolution is performed externally, outside the VPR, allowing flexibility and interoperability across ecosystems.

 ```plantuml